reflectoring/reflectoring.github.io/content/blog/2020/2020-03-12-spring-boot-openapi.md

 categories: ["Spring Boot"]
 date: 2020-03-12T05:00:00
 modified: 2020-03-12T05:00:00
-excerpt: "What's the 'API-First' Approach?
+description: "What's the 'API-First' Approach?
 And how do we go about it with Swagger and Spring Boot?
 This guide shows how to make APIs a first-class citizen in our project."
 authors: [petros]
 image: images/stock/0066-blueprint-1200x628-branded.jpg
 url: spring-boot-openapi